ViolaMirabilis/OCR_Translator/README.md

 * Cloud Vision API key.

 ## Setting up the project
-1) Install LibreTranslate by running the following commands
+1) Install LibreTranslate by running the following commands in the commandline
 ``` bash
 pip install libretranslate
 ```